AsliErdemli/AsliErdemli/README.md

 Find also me on our labpage : https://www.unige.ch/fapse/e3lab/members1/phd-candidates/asli-erdemli/

 ### How to reach me
 I am a pretty active responder.
 You can reach me at aslierdemli@gmail.com.
+I check my mails daily.
+I am also active on Linkedin.
 <!---
 AsliErdemli/AsliErdemli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.